Serge Voltage Variable Q VCF

 The CGS112 VCFQ uses three CGS108 Serge Gain Cells as it's voltage controlled elements.
 Refer to the CGS108 page for construction details.
 The boards are built exactly as per that page.
 They should be the last things you install on the CGS112 PCB.

 R12: This resistor is not usually fitted.
 If a 100k is soldered in this position, the frequency controls will also affect the Q.

 The unit will run on either +/-12 volts or +/-15 volts.

-The first time you power it up, I would suggest you do so with 22 ohm resistors in series with the positive and negative power rails.
+The first time you power it up, we would suggest you do so with 22 ohm resistors in series with the positive and negative power rails.
 This should save the chips if you have made a blunder.

 The only trim pot on the CGS112 PCB is adjusted to give a 1 volt per octave response.
 See the VCO page for suggestions on how to set this.
 It is probably easier to adjust while the filter is set to self oscillation (Patch IN 2 to BP output, and turn up GAIN pot).

 This is a guide only.
 Parts needed will vary with individual constructor's needs.

 Article, art & design copyright by Ken Stone